School of Architecture and Built Environment

 PLUS EITHER

-• BTEC L3 Extended Diploma or OCR Cambridge L3 Technical Extended Diploma - grades DDM in a subject relevant to Civil Engineering or Construction/Built Environment Engineering and must include mathematics modules.
+• BTEC L3 Extended Diploma or OCR Cambridge L3 Technical Extended Diploma - grades MMM in a subject relevant to Civil Engineering or Construction/Built Environment Engineering and must include mathematics modules.

-• Access to HE Diploma Full award (60 credits) of which a minimum of 30 Distinction and 15 Merit from Engineering/Mathematics including a minimum of 12 credits from Electrical Science and 9 credits from Mechanical Science
+• Access to HE Diploma (60 credits) of which a minimum of 45 must be at Level 3 (96 UCAS point equivalence, with at least 24 at Merit from Engineering/Mathematics; 12 credits at Merit from Electrical Science and 9 credits at Merit from Mechanical Science)

 Use the UCAS Tariff calculator to check your qualifications and points